Admiralty Maritime Law Attorney

 And this is the "seaman's right."
 Also, it should not end in a maritime law dispute.
 Plus, there are many seamen with difficulties collecting primary benefits.
 Most of all, they never get what they could without the experience of a maritime attorney.

-Ehline Law Firm Fights to collect:
+Ehline Law Firm Fights for:

-- Physical therapy, rehabilitation, and convalescent care.
+- Physical therapy, rehabilitation, and convalescent care

->Ehline Law Firm helps sea workers like fisherman and:
+Ehline Law Firm helps sea workers like fisherman and:

-- Captain or deckhand injuries and death.
+- Captain or deckhand injuries and death

-- Merchant marine injuries and accidents.
+- Merchant marine injuries and accidents

-- Process and fisheries employee injuries.
+- Process and fisheries employee injuries

 The Jones Act covers tragic events onboard, whether you are a captain, processor, engineer, or deckhand at the time of the incident.

-Longshoremen, harbor or dock workers that have been physically mangled or disabled in an on the job event, on the California waterfront, need to contact an experienced longshoremen attorney.
+Longshoremen, harbor or dock workers that have been physically mangled or disabled in an on the job event on the California waterfront need to contact an experienced longshoremen attorney.

 This act entitles the worker to recover their medical costs and to receive two-quarters of the weekly pay they made until their injury.
 This federal act also applies to some gas or oil rig employees that work from fixed offshore platforms.